Police, Fire & Medical: Call 911

 - Southeast Volunteer Fire Department covers the unincorporated areas for fire and medical emergencies.

-- Constable Gary Freeman and the Harris County Sheriff serve the unincorporated areas for police protection.
+- Constable Chris Diaz and the Harris County Sheriff serve the unincorporated areas for police protection.

 Southeast Volunteer Fire Department

 The Southeast Volunteer Fire Department has been serving the South Belt unincorporated area since March 1972.
 SVFD is currently averaging 1,200 calls a year for the combined fire and ambulance service.
 The group has a paid crew which works five days a week from 6 a.m. to 6 p.m.
 Currently SVFD has approximately 50 volunteer members.